 CMS has changed or discussed making changes to certain types of reimbursement which could affect our rate of reimbursement.
 Certain cases are comprised of both a technical component ("TC") and a professional component ("PC").
 In certain specified areas of testing, primarily in the area of anatomic pathology, CMS has determined that some providers have over-utilized these testing procedures and CMS has introduced changes in reimbursement policies to discourage over-utilization.
-While we do not currently over-utilize services for self-gain, we are always subject to review by CMS and cannot be certain that CMS won't interpret our practices differently than we do.
+We are always subject to review by CMS and cannot be certain that CMS won't interpret our practices differently than we do.

-Third party payers are increasingly challenging established prices, and new products that are more expensive than existing treatments may have difficulty finding ready acceptance unless there is a clear therapeutic benefit.
+Third party payors are increasingly challenging established prices, and new products that are more expensive than existing treatments may have difficulty finding ready acceptance unless there is a clear therapeutic benefit.
 On April 1, 2014, the Protecting Access to Medicare Act of 2014 ("PAMA") was enacted into law.
-Under PAMA, Medicare payment for clinical diagnostic laboratory tests will be established by calculating a weighted mean of private payer rates, with new rates to be effective January 1, 2018.
-Further, applicable laboratories will be required to report payment rates for covered tests starting in 2016 (to establish the payment rates that will be effective January 1, 2018).
-Failure to report such data may result in a civil money penalty in an amount of up to \$10,000 per day.
-It is anticipated that the market-based payment system will result in lower reimbursement rates for clinical diagnostic laboratory tests.
+Under PAMA, Medicare payment for clinical diagnostic laboratory tests is established by calculating a weighted mean of private payer rates.
+On November 17, 2017, CMS released the new clinical laboratory fee schedule which took effect on January 1, 2018.
+The new Medicare rates are lower than rates paid in 2017 for many of our clinical diagnostic laboratory tests.
 Even though the permitted annual decrease will be capped through 2023, the cap does not apply to new tests or new advanced diagnostic tests.
 We cannot assure you that any of our products will be considered cost effective, or that reimbursement will be available or sufficient to allow us to sell them competitively and profitably.